markogithubst/sport_matches_organizer/README.md

 - register
 - log in / log out
 - update and delete their account
+- reset password from user profile, reset password from recovery link in email if password forgotten
 - make a reservation for a match in the future
 - view their match history along with the corresponding results
 - unregistered users can filter reservations for upcoming matches by date, day of the week and hour